Last updated on June 24th, 2020

 Slack is one of the finest team collaboration/communication app available for work.
-So, I usually utilize it for communications with the team members/admins of other publications where I work at.
+I used it utilize it for communications with the team members of other publications where I work at.
 If your workplace isn’t utilizing Slack, encourage them to.
 It makes things so much easy!

 Telegram is a superior alternative to WhatsApp.
 Period.
 It even offers a standalone desktop application for Windows, macOS, and Linux.
 So, along with the solid features/security of the messenger, it’s easy to keep them synced across multiple devices.

 Want to tweak your images?
 Snapseed is one of the best solutions to do that.
 Yes, you will find a whole bunch of image editing apps but the performance/output you’ll get with Snapspeed is impressive.
 If you’re already using it, you can’t go back.
 But, if you haven’t tried it yet, I suggest you to give it a try!

 Even though the stock launchers have improved over time, I still rely on the good old Nova launcher.
 In addition to all the basic features of a launcher, it offers a unique level of customization and user experience.
 If you’re not a fan of Nova Launcher, you can also try Action Launcher.

 Discord is the best way to communicate in-game.
 Unlike Slack, it isn’t really suitable for work – but if you have a community to talk to, you can choose Discord servers to do that.
 Whether you’re a PC gamer or a mobile gamer – you will always find it handy to keep this installed.